Pedro Almazán

-Don Pedro Almazán, a wealthy leader from Ilocos Norte, led the first Ilocano revolt.
+Don Pedro Almazán, a wealthy leader from the present-day Ilocos Norte, led the first Ilocano revolt.
 With his effort, the Ilocanos turned out to be the first ethnic group outside Manila to rebel against the Spanish authority.

 Plans

 Pedro Almazán was angered by the severe injustice of the Spaniards.
 In protest against Spanish despotism and to expel the colonizers from his domain, Almazán planned of staging armed revolution.
 In preparation to his unstoppable scheme, he transformed a certain part under his house into a secret dungeon with a repository of shackles.
 He intended to chain all the Spanish soldiers and friars in the dungeon and would not release them forever.
 He was joined in his plot by Juan Magsanop, a leader from Bacarra, Bangui.
 To strengthen their scheme, Almazan suggested the marriage between his son and Magsanop's daughter.

 Coronation

 Almazán was more convinced with his plans with news from Lieutenant Andres Malong's successful uprising in Pangasinan, which was now self-proclaimed king of the area by December 1660.
 When a mutiny ensued in La Union, a huge contingent of Spaniards from Ilocos went to support their besieged comrades.
 The Augustinian Friar José Arias, who was renowned for his viciousness, joined the party.
 The absence of Arias was seen by Almazán and Magsanop as the best opportunity for their brood's wedding, which was only a cover for their rebellion.
 And so, they set it for the end of the month.
 They sent to fellowmen in Laoag led by Gaspar Cristobal and the latter agreed to Almazán's plans for rebellion.
 Chieftains and warriors of Kalinga and the Isnegs of Cagayan also joined Almazán's party.
 They pledged their allegiance and full support to their newly installed king.
 The entire community jubilantly waved banners as they extensively celebrated the coronation of Almazán as King of Ilocos.